-As a teen, volunteering abroad is sure to be an enriching and inspiring experience that will have profound impact on you.
-You’ll be able to engage in meaningful community development projects while experiencing a new country and culture, in a safe and supportive environment.
-It’s an experience that will stay with you for life and every year thousands of teens choose to volunteer abroad with International Volunteer HQ - the trusted provider of safe and affordable volunteer opportunities for teens in more than 40 destinations.
-If you’re wanting to travel and volunteer with a group of students from your high school, we can customize an itinerary for your group too!
+It’s an experience that will stay with you for life and every year thousands of teens choose to volunteer abroad with IVHQ - the trusted provider of safe and affordable volunteer work for teens.
+Teen volunteer abroad opportunities are available in more than 40 destinations and there are 13 programs which offer independent volunteering opportunities for 16 and 17 year olds.
+And, if you’re wanting to travel and volunteer with a group of students from your high school, we can customize an itinerary for your group too!

 Here’s what you’ll learn from this article:

-- What are the benefits of volunteering abroad as a teenager?
+- What are the benefits of joining a teen volunteer program?

 - Key information for your parents

-- How volunteering abroad as a teen impacted me
+- How becoming a teen volunteer abroad impacted me

-What are the benefits of volunteering abroad for teens?
+What are the benefits of joining a teen volunteer program?

 There is no doubt that volunteering as a teenager is a great way to add to your education and it will stand out on your college application and resume.
 After all, nothing teaches you more than traveling the world and accumulating experiences.
 Our local team will ensure you are matched to a placement which will allow you to make a valuable contribution to the project and community you are volunteering in.
 Crossing boundaries to work side-by-side with people from different parts of the world fosters global understanding and is something every volunteer on an IVHQ program takes away from their time abroad.
 Not only that but living in a country different to your own means that you will be immersed in a new culture, cuisine, and way of thinking.
 This time abroad will shape you and how you work as a team, manage time and communicate with others.